Nico Carpentier, President

 Bruce Girard, Executive Director

 Girard has been executive director since 2015, after running the technical secretariat in Uruguay for 10 years.
-His research interests include community media, rural communication, pro-poor telecommunications policy and regulation, civil society participation in policymaking and the use of ICTs by rural radio stations in developing countries.
+Previously he was an independent consultant specialised in community and alternative radio, participatory communication, ICTs for development.
 He is co-author or editor of six books, from A Passion for Radio (1992) to Enabling Openness (2013).
-As Executive Director, Girard serves as an advisor to the EB.
+As Executive Director, Girard serves as an advisor to the executive board.